 There are no significant unrecognised deferred tax assets or liabilities for either the Group or Company in either the current or prior year.

-Other deferred tax in the Group relates primarily to derivative financial instruments.
+Other deferred tax in both the Group and Company relates primarily to losses on derivative financial instruments.